 What is this year’s Common Read book?

-How can I get a copy of Crooked Letter,
+How can I get a copy of The Radium Girls?

 Who else will be part of the Common Read?

 Copies of the book will be given to community leaders for them to read and to encourage others to get the book and read.
 These community leaders include the Parish Council, Parish President, and civic organizations.

 What is the object of the Common Read?

 - 2. To stimulate dialogue about the themes in this novel—workers’ rights, women, and industrial health reform.